vivait/handbook/docs/meetings.md

 * 👩 Some (or all) Developers
 * ⏰ 5pm
 * 🗺 Round Table or Named Hangout
-* 📣 Announced in the #5pm Slack channel
+* 📣 Announced in the #PP Slack channel
 * ✍️Pen/Notebook

 The 5pm is an end of day meeting, usually only if there are low-complexity tasks to be discussed.
-You may hear references about a 5pm which actually is at 09:30am!
-This was because we found it easier to deal with some of these tasks early in the morning so the end of the day wasn't fixed/pinned by a meeting.

 Beware that if someone says to '5pm it' it usually means to discuss at the next morning meeting.